-Employers don’t have to pay for meal periods.
+In most cases, employers don’t have to pay for meal periods.
 Unpaid meal periods don’t count toward the 40 hours that trigger overtime.
 And, you can’t make your employer let you skip lunch to leave early.

 A mix of federal and state laws governs wages and hours.
 Federal law doesn’t require meal breaks, but Illinois law does.
 If you work at least 7½ hours a day, it entitles you to a 20 minute meal period.
 That meal period must begin “no later than 5 hours after the start of the work period.”

 That’s required by the One Day Rest in Seven Act.
 As the name suggests, this law also entitles Illinois workers to one day off each week.
 The law assumes you get Sunday off, and requires your employer to tell you ahead of time if you don’t.